Dingding-Hu/BPLR-package/README.md

 # R package BPLR
-This package is developed to estimate the ROC curve and its summary statistics including AUC, Youden index and cutoff point based on a single biomarker.
-Default Bernstein polynomial approach deals with the case that the density ratio of x and y is monotone.
-Other approaches are also available.
-See more details below.
+This package is developed for the proposed method in Hu et al. to estimate the ROC curve and its summary statistics including AUC, Youden index and cutoff point based on a single biomarker.
+The default Bernstein polynomial approach deals with the case that the density ratio of two groups of biomarkers is monotone (diseased/non-diseased).
+The codes for other approaches in the simulation of Hu et al. are also provided.
+Details are provided below.

 # Table of Contents
 [Installation]